aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ---
-title: 'Manually install Load Balancer addon '
+title: 'Manually install AWS Load Balancer controller addon'
 weight: 10
 ---

-In this chapter, you will install the Load Balancer addon on the hub cluster using the ArgoCD UI.
+In this chapter, you will install the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) addon on the hub cluster using the ArgoCD UI.
 It will be automated in the upcoming chapters.
 The Load Balancer addon provides Kubernetes resources access to AWS Elastic Load Balancers.

 ### 1. Create Application